Dionysius of Heraclea

+The extent of Herakleote control over Thynia (eastern Bithynia) follows Niese (Geschichte der griechischen und makedonischen Staaten seit der Schlacht bei Chaeronea, Gotha, 1893–1903, vol. 3) and Burstein (Greece's Northern Frontier: Studies in the History of the Ancient Greek Experience in the Black Sea, 2024) in interpreting Apollonius of Rhodes 2.788–789, a passage which may be derived from the local historian Nymphis, as indicating that Herakleia held the whole of Thynia up to the mouth of the Rhebas, not merely the island of Thynias.
+This reading contrasts with Ed.
+Meyer (1897: 'Bithynia'.
+Realencyclopädie 3.1, 512.) and Davaze (Memnon, historien d'Héraclée du Pont: commentaire historique, Le Mans Université, 2013), who identified "tēn Thunida gēn" (Memnon, FGrH 3B, 434 F9.4) with the island of Thynias alone.
+The broader interpretation is partially corroborated by archaeological evidence indicating that the walls of the Herakleote colony on Thynias were constructed from stone quarried on the opposite mainland (Fıratlı 1953, 16), suggesting a sustained Herakleote presence and control across both the island and the adjacent Bithynian coastline.

 Thanks to these actions and alliances, Dionysius was able to remain in undisturbed possession of the tyranny of Heraclea for many years.
 In 306 BC, when the surviving generals of Alexander assumed the titles of king (basileus), Dionysius followed their example, but he died soon after.
 The death of Dionysius must have taken place in 306 or 305 BC, as, according to Diodorus, he died at the age of 55, and after a reign of 32 or 33 years.
+By the time of his death in 305 BC, his dominions extended eastward into Paphlagonia as far as the city of Cytorus and also included the Milesian colonies of Tium, Sesamus, and Cromna.
+Heraclea's rule reached westward into Bithynia as far as the Rhebas River, encompassing Thynian Thrace.

 According to Athenaeus, Dionysius was said to have been the mildest and most just of all the tyrants that had ever lived.
 He was succeeded by his wife, Amastris, who reigned during the minority of her sons, Clearchus II and Oxyathres.

 Coins of Dionysius have been found, some of which were issued during his joint reign with his older brother Timotheus and others during his sole rule.